 What is it?
 These 100% all natural hard cheese chew snacks are made from Yak and Cow’s milk with a little salt and lime juice.
 Made in the Himalayan Mountains they contain no preservatives and are completely consumable.
 Because these tasty treats are so hard it takes a long time for my dog to eat it.
 Although not completely made in the USA (since it is from the Himalayans) these treats are processed and tested in the USA.

 Tip: Never allow your dog to chew anything into a small enough piece that they can choke on or create an obstruction if swallowed.

 The USA made Kong comes in a variety of shapes and sizes.
-Fill the inside of the Kong with a thin layer of peanut butter, canned pumpkin, soft cheese or dog treats for hours of entertainment.
-You can freeze the filled Kong to make the filling last longer.
+You can fill the inside of the Kong with a thin layer of peanut butter, canned pumpkin, soft cheese or dog treats for hours of entertainment.
+Try freezing the filled Kong to make the filling last longer.

 We have the original cone shaped Kong in large from our previous dog and small Kong for our puppy.
 When deciding on which size Kong to get, check to see if the opening is too big for your puppy.
 Your puppy should not be able to get his lower jaw into the Kong’s opening.
 It may get stuck.

 The Kong is a classic dog toy that has been around a long time.
 Our first Kong lasted the entire life of our spaniel which was 15 years.
 We still have it.
 Most dogs love the Kong.
 The down side of the Kong is that it is a little difficult to clean.
 Use warm soapy water and a bottle brush to clean out any food residue that gets stuck.